keywordsalad/thisfieldwas.green/site/_posts/2022-03-15-embracing-nondeterminism-part-1.md

 2. The returned `Employee` may change between applications of the same `Int` employee ID.
 3. The database or network may fault and the function generates an exception that must be handled.

 You might be thinking that these cases are a given when working with database code, but that knowledge only comes with experience.
 These cases are _effects_ which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
-Capturing these effects might look like `getEmployee: Int => Probably[Employee]`.
+Capturing these effects might look like `getEmployee: Int => Probably[Employee]`, wherein we keep these effects within the box of `Probably[_]`.
 I will soon explain how this modeling works; first we will consider how to characterize the complexity which defines effects.

 ### Operations producing undesired cases